-Done for the night but not ready to call it a day?
+Done for the night, but not ready to call it a day?
 On a late night in Seoul, there’s always the option of all-night shopping at Dongdaemun or a late-night chow down on a bowl of ramyeon or Korean street food.

 However, there’s way more to Seoul than just shopping, eating and partying!
 As the sun goes down, the city of Seoul comes to life as the streets explode into a sea of neon hues and friendly chatter.
 Read on to discover all the coolest things you can do after dark in South Korea’s buzzing capital.

-1. Sing the night away with noraebang
+3. Sing the night away at a noraebang

-Karaoke, or noraebang, is serious business amongst Koreans and a typical noraebang comes equipped with a high-tech set up, along with a mindblowing range of songs.
+Karaoke, or noraebang, is serious business amongst Koreans, and a typical noraebang comes equipped with a high-tech setup, along with a mindblowing range of songs.
 Spend the night belting out your favourite tunes and compare your performance to your friends with the in-built grading system.

 There are tons of noraebang places around Seoul for you to choose from, but remember to be discerning and make sure you’re getting into some clean fun!
-Luxury Su Noraebang has numerous branches and is incredibly popular due to the quality equipment, pleasant service and comfortable interiors.
+Su Noraebang has numerous branches and is incredibly popular due to the quality equipment, pleasant service and comfortable interiors.

-Luxury Su Noraebang
+Su Noraebang

 24 hours daily

-2. Hang out at the Han River
+6. Hang out at the Han River

 While the Han River is great for paddle boating and picnicking in the day, by night it transforms into a tranquil spot to just chill out and admire the bright lights and still waters.
 The Hangang Park, which consists of over 10 different parks across various districts, offers a variety of quiet and scenic locations to relax by the river.
 If you’re travelling to Seoul in the summer, you can even participate in the various events being held near the river, like outdoor movie screenings and concerts!

-Don’t miss the Banpo Bridge Rainbow Fountain as well, a dazzling multi-coloured light show that is a guaranteed to take your breath away.
-If you’d like to enjoy the Han river from a slightly different perspective, take the Hangang River Ferry Cruise for a gorgeous ride along the glittering waters, complete with excellent views of the Banpo Bridge Rainbow Fountain and a delicious meal!
+Don’t miss the Banpo Bridge Rainbow Fountain as well, a dazzling multi-coloured light show that is guaranteed to take your breath away.
+If you’d like to enjoy the Han River from a slightly different perspective, take the Hangang River Ferry Cruise for a gorgeous ride along the glittering waters, complete with excellent views of the Banpo Bridge Rainbow Fountain and a delicious meal!

 Hangang Park